nowarp/nowarp.github.io/blog/2026-06-27-compiler-testing-part-2.md

 #### Metamorphic testing
 Metamorphic testing relies on a metamorphic relation (MR): a rule for how changing the input should change the output, so you can catch a bug without knowing the expected result.

+Metamorphic testing, then, is testing through MR: run the program on MR-related inputs and flag a bug if the outputs violate the relation.
+For compiler testing this means: apply some mutations that create a program with the same observable behavior, but with different code.

 For compiler testing this means: apply some mutations that create a program with the same observable behavior, but with different code.

 <div align="center"><img src={ImgMutatedRevive} style={{width: '75%'}}/></div>